 16. Gas Inlet (MIG mode only)

-The Gas Inlet connection is a quick connect type inlet fitting used to supply the appropriate MIG welding gas to the unit.
-Refer to section 5.09 for MIG set up details.
+The Gas Inlet connection is used to supply the appropriate MIG welding gas to the unit.
+Refer to section 5.09 set up details.

 Only Inert Shielding Gases specifically designed for welding applications should be used.